bcburnett/bcb-node-twitter/README.md

 edit posts

+  (edits are propagated in real-time)

 delete posts

 create comments

+delete comments

-delete comments (owner of post can delete any comment)
+  (owners of posts can delete any comment attached to the post)

+  (owners of comments can delete their own comments)

 like posts